programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 Notice that any indexed field can be given, including fields that are not marked for aggregations in the mask definition.

+This aggregation type should be used when aggregating over tags.
+Since the tag ID is an indexed field, the type `"term"` can be used:

+{{< include_json "./tag_term.json" >}}

 #### Aggregation type "term\_stats"

 | Parameter | Value |